Meet the pastor

 He is a graduate of Springfield High School and and served Swarthmore United Methodist Church from 2003-2013.
 Rev. Atkinson is married to Barbara J. Felton.

-On the fourth Saturday of each month, 11:30 to 1 p.m., Drexel Hill United Methodist Church provides a free hot catered lunch and friendly fellowship to anyone in the community who wishes to attend.
-The Project Reach Serve Care (RSC) lunch takes places in Fellowship Hall.
-Clothing and hygiene products are also provided.
+Visitors were invited to a free hot catered lunch and friendly fellowship to anyone in the community who wanted to attend.
+Clothing and hygiene products are also provided to those in need.

 Our church has always been proud of its musical heritage and continues to offer many different styles of music as part of the worship experience.
 Musical Director Dan Matarazzo leads an adult choir, accompanied on piano, a 28-rank Moeller pipe organ and featured instruments.
 An occasional vocal and bell choir performance by the children also enrich our services.
 Each May, the church choir performs an AIDS Benefit concert.
 Please feel free to listen to some of the music our church has to offer.
 All are welcome to become part of our musical program.

 Welcome to the Drexel Hill United Methodist Nursery School at 600 Burmont Road.

 Our Nursery School was founded to serve preschool children of our church and community.
 We are a non-profit nursery

 school that is sponsored by the Drexel Hill United Methodist Church.

 At the Drexel Hill United Methodist Nursery School we provide a nurturing and loving environment where children learn and play together in harmony.

 Each child will be treated with kindness, patience and courtesy.